Back to blogUpdated · 3 min read

 Over time, we expect more claims to be truthful, resulting in fewer unnecessary costs, like intensive investigations into suspicious claims.
 Lower costs mean lower premiums.
 And a system you don’t resent.

-What we have here is an insurance designed for real people - not the Einstein-Big Blue-Ghandi warrior of textbooks.
+What we have here is insurance designed for real people - not the Einstein-Big Blue-Ghandi warrior of textbooks.
 Pure, transparent, and just like Homo Sapiens all those years ago, Naked.

 SHARE